-More than any other business, the Superyacht industry markets itself to the individualized needs of their clients.
-It is one of the few industries that are attuned to adequate customer experience, which determines how well a particular yacht adapts and survives the formidable guests.
+More than any other business, the superyacht industry markets itself to the individualized needs of their guests.
+It is one of the few industries that are attuned to adequate customer experience, which determines how well a particular charter yacht adapts and survives in a unique market.

-While most superyachts focus on providing extraordinary getaways for their guests, there will be a few guest expressing grave dissatisfaction.
-Sometimes it is even tempting to write off such people, but it has never been good for the yacht especially if it is in the charter business.
+While most superyachts focus on providing extraordinary getaways for their customers, there will be a few customers expressing grave dissatisfaction.
+Sometimes it is even tempting to write off such customers, but it has never been good for business.

 Before reacting in any manner, therefore, it is important to stay calm as you contemplate the matter.
-Staying collected is something inevitable, especially in a large hotel where you are selling customer satisfaction.
+Staying collected is something inevitable especially onboard a superyacht where guest satisfaction is paramount.

 Listening is key

-Employees will tend to shut down an upset guest, which further aggravates the situation.
-As a manager, however, all you have to do is listen.
+Like hotel employees, superyacht crew will tend to shut down an upset guest, which further aggravates the situation.
+As the interior manager, however, all you have to do is listen.

-Leave your frame of reference and enter the guest’s.
+Leave your frame of reference and enter the client’s.
 Pride is counterproductive in such a situation, so listen and validate the guests’ issues such that they don’t stay in the heightened emotional state.